 Through workers’ compensation insurance, most employees in Milledgeville in the event of a workplace accident.
 You should be able to make a workers’ comp claim to cover the costs of your injuries and more.
-However, many workers have trouble actually getting the compensation they deserve, which is why it’s good to speak with a Milledgeville workers’ compensation lawyer as soon as you can.
+However, many workers have trouble actually getting the compensation they deserve, which is why it’s good to speak with a Milledgeville personal injury lawyer as soon as you can.

 Although workers’ comp is your right as a worker, you might still run into issues with the insurance company that provides your benefits.
 They are often hesitant to pay the full value of a workers’ comp claim.
 That’s where our workers’ compensation lawyers at John Foy & Associates are here to help.

-We can help you seek the full compensation you need and deserve after a work injury—and we’ll do it risk-free to you.
+We can help you seek the full compensation you need and deserve after a work injury – and we’ll do it risk-free to you.
 We do not take a fee unless we win you money, and the consultation is always FREE.
-Call us today at (404) 400-4000 or contact us online to get started with your FREE consultation.
+Call us today or contact us online to get started with your FREE consultation.

 An Overview of Workers’ Compensation in Milledgeville

 A version of workers’ compensation has existed in the United States for more than 100 years, but the concept of compensating employees has been around since ancient times.
 In Georgia, workers’ compensation was adopted in 1920 and its laws are found under Chapter 9 of the Georgia Code.

 Georgia workers’ compensation is meant to accomplish two things:

 - Provide medical treatment and financial compensation to workers who are injured on the job and

 - Protect employers from lengthy and expensive lawsuits

 Under workers’ compensation, it is legally impossible for an employee to sue their employer for a work injury.
 Unlike other personal injury claims in Milledgeville, workers’ comp is a no-fault system.
 If your injury happens at work, it should be covered—and who was at fault does not matter.